seanghay/khmer-unicode-converter/readme.md

 Extremely lightweight and has no dependencies.

-The implementation is heavily based on an amazing C# project [**[olivierberten/KhmerConverter]**](https://github.com/olivierberten/KhmerConverter)
+The implementation is heavily based on an amazing project [**[olivierberten/KhmerConverter]**](https://github.com/olivierberten/KhmerConverter)